mmhgwyjs/homelab/README.md

 This project aims to provide practical experience in deploying, securing, and managing IT infrastructures, emphasizing skills in cybersecurity, automation, and cloud computing essential for modern enterprises.

-## Labs
+## Configurations

-- Network Security Lab
+- Firewall
-- Windows Lab
+- Windows
-- Linux Lab
-- Detection Lab
-- Automation Lab
-- Malware Analysis Lab
-- Forensics Lab
+- Active Directory
-- PenTest Lab
+- Linux
-- Email Lab
+- SIEM
-- Cloud Lab
+- SOAR

 ## Initial Setup